entropyxyz/meta-entropy-tss/README.md

 # meta-entropy-tss

-Yocto layer with recipe for entropy-tss
+Yocto layer with recipe for building and running [entropy-tss](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server) in a confidential virtual machine.

-This repo is currently **work-in-progress**

-Currently this copies in a pre-built binary rather than compiling it within Yocto.

-To check measurement value, you can use the version endpoint:
+To check the measurement value, you can use the version endpoint:

 Eg:
 ```